 The code number is printed to the left of the different additions.
 The total of this information is added together and will appear on line 4 of your state Form 1.
 The item's code number will be listed, along with the amount you enter.

-Distributions from Edvest and Tomorrow's Scholar College Savings Account - See Credits
+Distributions from Edvest and Tomorrow's Scholar College Savings Account - Code 01 - See Credits

 Federal Net Operating Loss Carryover: - Code 02

 Enter any amount deducted as a federal net operating loss carryover.